 - Not International Friendly: PinnacleCart has limited language capabilities, and while you can list your products in multiple currencies, merchants report some difficulty accepting payments outside of US and Canada.

-- Missing features: I was surprised to realize that though PinnacleCart has a huge feature set, there are some important aspects missing.
-Most notably, PinnacleCart is missing a customer loyalty program, a built-in blog, and a POS application.
+- Missing Features: I was surprised to realize that though PinnacleCart has a huge feature set, there are some important aspects missing.
+Most notably, PinnacleCart is missing a customer loyalty program and a POS application.
 PinnacleCart also does not use a CDN (Content Delivery Network).

 Positive Reviews & Testimonials